collardeau/react-with-state-props/README.md

 ```

-Keep your original state simple by deriving more state:
+Keep your original state simple by deriving more state from it:

 ```javascript
 <Container